LeoAlexandrov/Spherical/doc/AleSpherical.md

 	}

-Purpose of **SetSpherical** is the same as of **SetCartesian**. aleprojects.spherical namespace exports **GeoCoordinate** class which implements both **ICartesian** and **IGeoCoordinate** interfaces.
+Purpose of **SetSpherical** is the same as of **SetCartesian**. aleprojects.spherical namespace provides **GeoCoordinate** class that implements both **ICartesian** and **IGeoCoordinate** interfaces.

 # Calculations

 The SphericalExtension static class provides extension methods for the ICartesian and IGeoCoordinate interfaces.
 Examples:

 	Cartesian vectorI = new Cartesian(1.0, 0.0, 0.0, false);
 	Cartesian vectorJ = new Cartesian(0.0, 1.0, 0.0, false);